WeeverApps/iota/README.md

 The `properties` object is intended to be a catch-all for more complex objects being described with variables.
 For example, a real estate property being described as an object in a feed would contain specific properties such as `listPrice`, `rooms`, `acreage`, etc. These can be left *schemaless* if the intention is for a developer to handle any property that is given; however, if you wish to specify a schema in order to enforce consistency, see the Custom Type Schema specifications below.

+### Access and Administrative Control

+Though it would never be displayed as part of an aggregated feed unless requested by an administrative user, access control can be handled through an `accessControls` property.

+This is how it might be stored in a database system:

+    "accessControls":	{
+    	"access":   {
+    		"keys":		[
+    			"secretkey123",
+    			"secretkey456"
+    		],
+    		"users":	[
+    			"root",
+    			"john"
+    		]
+    	},
+    	"admin": {
+    		"keys":		[
+    			"supersecretkey12345"
+    		],
+    		"users":	[
+    			"root"
+    		]
+    	}
+    }

+A system delivering IoTA feeds should never expose this property, but accept it when incoming from a trusted source.

 ### Other Notes
 Any property prefixed with underscore `_` should be ignored by IoTA parsers, and considered a "comment", or developer documentation.
 JSON does not allow for inline comments, so this is our compromise.